 Walter Hastings and his wife, Elizabeth (Glidden) Hastings, lived at 117 Commonwealth.
-After 113 and 115 Commonwealth were completed, they moved to 115 Commonwealth and on December 31, 1877, they sold 113 Commonwealth to Jacob H. Hecht.
+After 113 and 115 Commonwealth were completed, they moved to 115 Commonwealth and he offered 113 Commonwealth for sale.

-Jacob Hecht and his wife, Carolina (Lina) (Frank) Hecht, made 113 Commonwealth their home.
+On December 31, 1877, 113 Commonwealth was purchased from Walter Hastings by Jacob H. Hecht.
+He and his wife, Carolina (Lina) (Frank) Hecht, made it their home.
 They previously had lived at the Hotel Vendôme.